Air Conditioner Repair Checklist

 - Clear plant debris around the equipment.
 Once you’ve cleared all the clutter within a two-foot range, you can use a soft brush or vacuum to carefully remove dust from the unit’s fins.
-Kinked fins can also hurt effectiveness, so you can attempt to correct them with a dinner knife.
+Kinked fins can also hurt effectiveness.

 - Use a hose nozzle to gingerly remove gunk off the fins from inside the unit.
 Make sure to avoid getting water on the fan motor.